komsan-k/SYS-301-CPS/node-red/README.md

 Node-RED is a powerful and intuitive platform that bridges the gap between physical systems and digital intelligence.
 Its flow-based paradigm makes it especially suitable for developing, testing, and teaching Cyber-Physical Systems and IoT applications.

----

-## Next Steps
-- Connect Node-RED to an ESP32 using MQTT
-- Build a real-time dashboard
-- Implement a Sensor → Decision → Actuator CPS loop